Zaxxon709/accountmanager/README.md

     <li>Navigate to ‘Trakt Account’ and select ‘Authorize’ to pair your account</li>
     <li>Once Account Manager authorization is complete the user has two choices on how to authorize their add-ons</li>
 </ul>
-    1. Sync All Add-ons – This will sync your Trakt account with all supported add-ons that are currently installed<br>
+<pre>1.
+Sync All Add-ons – This will sync your Trakt account with all supported add-ons that are currently installed<br>
-    2. Sync Individual Add-ons – Choose add-ons to authorize from the list of supported add-ons<br><br>
+     2. Sync Individual Add-ons – Choose add-ons to authorize from the list of supported add-ons</pre><br><br>

 ### Authorize Built-in Commands: